jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 **Determination by Commission**

 ### 120 Determination to resolve conflict
-(1) A person may apply to the Commission for a determination if the person has a dispute with new co-op about the application of this subpart or regulations made under section 115.
+(1) A person may apply to the Commission for a determination if the person has a dispute with new co-op about the application of this subpart (except section 77A) or regulations made under section 115.
 (2) Despite subsection (1), the Commission may reject an application, and return it to the applicant (and do no more in relation to the application), if, in the Commission’s opinion,—
   (a) the dispute is not genuine or is vexatious or frivolous; or (b) the applicant does not have a direct financial interest in the matter to which the application relates; or